akkefa/ml-notes/docs/deep_learning/evaluation_metrics.md

 It is difficult to compare two models with low precision and high recall or vice versa.
 So to make them comparable, we use F-Score.
 F-score helps to measure Recall and Precision at the same time.
 It uses Harmonic Mean in place of Arithmetic Mean by punishing the extreme values more.

+##### Drawbacks

+One potential drawback of the F1 score as an evaluation metric is that it is sensitive to imbalanced class distributions.
+This means that if one class is much more prevalent in the data than the other, the F1 score may not be a reliable indicator of the classifier's performance.

+For example, consider a binary classification problem where the positive class is rare, with only 1% of the samples belonging to that class.
+In this case, a classifier that simply predicts the negative class all the time would have an F1 score of 0, even though it is making the correct prediction 99% of the time.
+On the other hand, a classifier that makes a small number of correct predictions for the positive class (e.g., 5 out of 100) would have a relatively high F1 score, even though it is performing poorly overall.

 ## Ranking | Recommendation | Information Retrieval

 None